PagSeguro Digital Ltd. (PAGS) Shares Down Despite Recent Market Volatility

 PAGS’s Market Performance

-The stock of PagSeguro Digital Ltd. (PAGS) has seen a -4.93% decrease in the past week, with a -8.23% drop in the past month, and a -3.53% fall in the past quarter.
-The volatility ratio for the week is 6.73%, and the volatility levels for the past 30 days are at 4.03% for PAGS.
-The simple moving average for the last 20 days is -5.77% for PAGS stock, with a simple moving average of -28.43% for the last 200 days.
+PAGS stock saw a decrease of -9.44% in the past week, with a monthly decline of -12.86% and a quarterly a decrease of -11.43%.
+The volatility ratio for the week is 5.73%, and the volatility levels for the last 30 days are 4.47% for PagSeguro Digital Ltd. (PAGS).
+The simple moving average for the last 20 days is -9.95% for PAGS stock, with a simple moving average of -31.80% for the last 200 days.

 Analysts’ Opinion of PAGS